 This programme is very much Full Time!
 It is intensive and varied, and you will often be busy also during weekends and in the evenings.
 You have programme for 40-60 hours a week, often including weekends.

-If you do not start the course, you will lose the enrolment fee of £700, and your place will go to another person.
+If you do not start the course, you will lose the enrolment guarantee, and your place will go to another person.

 Stereotypical perspectives about other cultures and their people disappeared, and we learned a lot of new things.
 What was learned and experienced in one year of travel was so rich that you could compare it to fulfilling a whole education.
 From the beginning the students and teachers at the DRH slept, ate and shared their life with the local people wherever they went.

-There are between 10 and 25 people in each team.
+There are normally between 5 and 15 people in each team.

 Yes, you are welcome to do that.
 CICD is never closed.

-The Gaia course is a continuing programme, with 4 main starting dates every year that are connected to the start of the different Fighting with The Poor team.
+The Gaia scholarship programme is a continuing programme, with starting dates that are connected to the start of the different other teams.